Nutlope/pdftochat/README.md

 ## Todos v2

 - [ ] Add SEO metadata in layout.tsx
-- [ ] Move to latest Upload library
 - [ ] Tell folks to compress PDFs if they're beyond 10MB or accept more
 - [ ] Add trash icon for folks to delete PDFs and implement delete functionality
 - [ ] Add sources with a page number
-- [ ] Use the uploader from https://zoo.replicate.dev/
 - [ ] Use LLM Report for OpenAI observability
-- [ ] Migrate Pinecone + Vercel postgres to Supabase
+- [ ] Migrate Pinecone + Vercel postgres to Supabase, make sure I can still split by namespace
+- [ ] Do load testing and make sure connection pooler is added to supabase
 - [ ] Add an initial message with sample questions or just add them as bubbles
 - [ ] Add an option to get answers as lists or paragraphs

 ## Todos - Future

+- [ ] Move to latest Upload library
+- [ ] Use the uploader from https://zoo.replicate.dev/
 - [ ] Migrate all CSS modules to tailwind
 - [ ] Add better error handling
 - [ ] Add rate limiting for uploads